Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 There was a long silence as the men reflected on that.

-"Yeah…" Arés seemed lost in thought.
+"Yeah..."
+Arés seemed lost in thought.
 "I mean, if I remember my xenobiology correctly, they’re actually omnivores."

 "Obligate omnivores, too," added Burgess as Arés nodded, "Pretty much like us.
 So how do they square that circle?"